w3f/Grants-Program/applications/LiquiDot.md

 ### Team's experience

-Please describe the team's relevant experience, including any previous blockchain projects or contributions to the ecosystem.

 (Each of us, should write individual experience, then we could combine into some ending statement)
 - **Rashad Hosseini**, a software engineer with a bachelor's degree from the University of Leeds and currently working at the fintech unicorn Checkout.com.
 With experience in building robust financial technology solutions providing valuable expertise in developing secure and scalable systems, which is essential for creating reliable DeFi applications.